-Taliban arrest Canadian aid worker amid widening crackdown on activists and foreigners
+Taliban arrests Canadian aid worker amid widening crackdown on activists and foreigners

 Taliban officials initially said Noor would be released within days but have since told her family their investigation has expanded, without any further explanation.

-The first female dual-national arrested by the Taliban since the group took control of Afghanistan last year, Noor and her colleague now bring the total number of Westerners in Taliban custody to eight, according to the intelligence officer.
+The first female dual national arrested by the Taliban since the group took control of Afghanistan last year, Noor and her colleague bring the total number of Westerners in Taliban custody to eight, according to the intelligence officer.
 The majority of the Westerners imprisoned are British citizens, but an American is also among those held.

-“These arrests are a lesson to all the foreigners in Afghanistan who are not obeying the rules,” said the officer, who has direct knowledge of Nadima’s arrest.
+“These arrests are a lesson to all the foreigners in Afghanistan who are not obeying the rules,” said the officer, who has direct knowledge of Nadima Noor’s arrest.
 He said she may not be formally charged but said the group’s full investigation would reveal any wrongdoing once complete.

 “We have a government now, and just like in any country, the foreigners here must follow the laws,” the officer said.

-Noor was arrested by Taliban intelligence, a unit that technically falls under country’s Interior Ministry but appears to operate with near total autonomy.
+Noor was arrested by a Taliban intelligence unit that technically falls under the country’s Interior Ministry but appears to operate with near total autonomy.
 Like the other foreigners, she is being held at the ministry, her brother said, but the chain of command is unclear.

 “I’m confused about who is even making the decisions there,” he said.